jspngh/jspngh.github.io/index.md

 ### Clients
 * Barco (2017-2018):
-  Python control framework for a media gateway.
+  Python control framework implementation/maintenance for a media gateway.
   The software, running on a customized Debian, is a RTSP server that receives stream requests from decoders, and starts gstreamer pipelines to handle the media streams.
-  It makes heavy use of object orientation, asyncio, subprocess handling and custom decorators.
+  The framework made heavy use of object orientation, asyncio, subprocess handling and custom decorators.

-* PsiControl(2019-2020):
+* PsiControl (2019-2020):
-  Bare-metal software development in C/C++.
+  Bare-metal software development in C/C++ for consumer electronics.
   Various types of projects, mostly with ARM based MCUs (STM32 and NRF52):
   - small M0 devices for motor and valve control
-  - fast, feature rich STM32H7 boards with touchscreen and external flash
+  - fast, feature rich STM32H7 boards with touchscreen, GUI and external flash
   - with or without RTOS (FreeRTOS)
   - communication over I2C, CAN, UART, SPI, BLE, ...